Our free Upstart program exposes college students to basic arts-related legal and business matters and introduces them to VLAA’s services.

 Careers in Arts Administration

 Kevin Ginty introduces students to career options in arts administration.
-He’ll also offers suggestions for landing a first job.
-Ginty is the institutional gifts manager at the Repertory Theatre of St. Louis and the former executive director of St. Louis Classical Guitar.
+He also offers suggestions for landing a first job.
+Ginty is the former executive director of St. Louis Classical Guitar.
 He holds degrees in guitar performance and arts administration.